elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 #### (Meta)Data publication and sharing
-* **Protocols** used for testing can be shared using platforms such as:
+* **Protocols.** Protocols used for testing can be shared using platforms such as:
   * [protocols.io](https://www.protocols.io/).
   * [iGEM engineering hub](https://2021.igem.org/Engineering/Introduction), which also provides some guidance for a variety of data capture protocols and standardised units.
-* **Images** can be shared with the community by repositories such as the [Image Data Resource (IDR)](https://idr.openmicroscopy.org/).
+* **Images.** Images can be shared with the community by repositories such as the [Image Data Resource (IDR)](https://idr.openmicroscopy.org/).
-* **Nucleic acids information** can be shared via
+* **Nucleic acids information.** Information about nucleic acids can be shared via
   * [ENA](https://www.ebi.ac.uk/ena/browser/home)
   * [GEO](https://www.ncbi.nlm.nih.gov/geo/)
   * [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/)
-* **Proteomics** data can be shared via [HUPO proteomics standards initiative](https://www.hupo.org/Proteomics-Standards-Initiative).
+* **Proteomics.** Proteomics data can be shared via [HUPO proteomics standards initiative](https://www.hupo.org/Proteomics-Standards-Initiative).
-* **Metabolic studies** can be shared through the [Metabolome Exchange Database](http://www.metabolomexchange.org/site/), which provides a resource for sharing data from metabolic studies and guidance for the submission of metabolome data.
+* **Metabolic studies.** Metabolomic studies can be shared through the [Metabolome Exchange Database](http://www.metabolomexchange.org/site/), which provides a resource for sharing data from metabolic studies and guidance for the submission of metabolome data.
-* Information about **biological sources** can be shared via the [BioStudies database](https://www.ebi.ac.uk/biostudies/), which has been set up to capture and share information about multi-omics and other biological studies ([Sarkans et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29069414/)).
+* **Biological sources.** Information about biological sources can be shared via the [BioStudies database](https://www.ebi.ac.uk/biostudies/), which has been set up to capture and share information about multi-omics and other biological studies ([Sarkans et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29069414/)).

 ## Bibliography